-- Regular well visits are important to ensure normal growth and development. - > Toddlers need a well child check at 12 months of age. - > The next well child check is at 15 months of age. - Appetite will vary depending on growth and activity. - Offer whole milk instead of formula.
-Toddlers should consume 10-24 ounces of whole milk per day. - > Toddlers often eat a lot one time and not much the next.
-They may love a food one day and hate it the next. - > Offer 3 meals and 2-3 snacks of soft table foods per day. - Use fingers to feed themselves.
-May practice with spoons and forks. - Wean bottle use and offer a sippy cup instead. - > To prevent choking, your child should never be left unattended while eating.
+- Regular well visits are important to ensure normal growth and development. - > Toddlers need a well child check at 15 months of age. - > The next well child check is at 18 months of age. - Appetite will vary depending on growth and activity. - Offer whole milk instead of formula.
+Toddlers should consume 12-20 ounces of whole milk per day. - > Toddlers often eat a lot one time and not much the next.
+They may love a food one day and hate it the next. - Offer 3 meals and 2-3 snacks of table foods per day. - > Use a cup, spoon, or fingers to feed themselves. - > Wean bottle use and offer a sippy cup instead. - > To prevent choking, your child should never be left unattended while eating.
 Avoid nuts, popcorn and small hard candy until 5 years of age.
 These are easy for your child to choke on.
 Table foods that aren't cut appropriately can be high risk (for example: hot dogs, grapes should be cut into quarters). - The first dental visit is recommended at 1 year. - > Brush teeth twice per day.
 Children's toothpaste with fluoride is recommended in small quantities (a grain of rice on the brush). - > Juice and other sugar-sweetened beverages are not recommended for children. - > Do not put your child in their crib with a bottle.
-Prolonged nighttime feeding increases the risk of dental cavities. - May sleep 10-12 hours at night and nap 1-2 times per day. - Immunizations are recommended at 12 months of age to prevent serious illness in your child as well as to prevent the spread of infections.
+Prolonged nighttime feeding increases the risk of dental cavities. - May sleep 12 hours at night and nap 1-2 times per day. - > Can learn to fall asleep on their own.
+Keep a regular bedtime routine. - Immunizations are recommended at 15 months of age to prevent serious illness in your child as well as to prevent the spread of infections.